0x2c7/til/introduction-to-interval-tree.md

 ranges and so on.
 Oh wait.
 Isn't that the concept of **binary tree**?
 Yup.
 We can solve the problem by setting up a special type of binary tree.
 Each node will manage a range `i..j`.
 In this context, it is reasonal to choose let two child ranges equal.
 So, left node manages `i..(i + j) / 2` and right node manages `(i + j) / 2 + 1 .. j`.
 This new kind of tree is called **Interval Tree** (usually ambiguous with its coursin **Segment Tree**, I'll discuss about this later).
 Obviously, the way array is splited into half leads to the fact that Interval Tree is a **balanced binary tree**.

-### A little more abstraction (draft)
+### A little more abstraction
-* People when working in the real life realize that there exists some problems which could be categorized into the same class of this problem.
-For example: instead of finding min or max, we need to find the sum of a range in an array;
-  or we need to find out how many elements in a range which are bigger than a number, etc.
+In fact, when working with pure computer science problems, people realize there are many ones which could be categorized into the same class of this problem.
+For example: instead of finding min or max, we need to find the sum of a range in an array; or we need to find out how many elements in a range which are bigger than a number, etc.
-* Step back a little while and think of the similarities of mentioned problems, we can easily conduct some abstract natures for the union set of problem:
+Step back a little while and think of the similarities of mentioned problems, we can easily conduct some abstract natures for the union set of problem:
 * Initially given some array A with pre-defined values for each element
 * We could process two types of operation on the given array: query and update operations.
+* The update operation usually require us to update all elements in range i..j of the array A, usually set value, increase, decrease etc.
 * The query operation usually require us to find the final processing result (usually count, sum, multiply ...) from all the elements satisfying condition K (optinal) in a range i..j of the array A.
-  * The update operation usually require us to update all elements in range i..j of the array A, usually set value, increase, decrease etc.

-* Interval tree was born to solve this kind of problems efficiently.
+Interval tree was born to solve this kind of problems efficiently.
+Although each problem could have better exclusive optimised solution, the Interval Tree is more abstract, reuseable and doesn't require further research time.
+Subsequently, if you don't need a specially strict solution for those problems, I think interval tree is great enough for most of the cases.

 ### Problem solved (draft)
 * Kindly solve the problem with interval tree.
 Draw a lot of sketches to support